Items you’ve been collecting that likely aren’t worth much - NewsBreak

 According to Hembrough, “the collectibles industry is very, very cyclical.”
 If roles or franchises are revived, this can help older collectibles become desirable again.
 He points to “Star Wars,” “Raiders of the Lost Ark,” and “Jurassic Park.”

 On the other hand are toys that were previously relatively popular but have lost their value recently.
-Among those are toys from the “Teenage Mutant Ninja Turtles” franchise, which were “really hot five or six years ago,” Hembrough explains.Have some old baseball cards?
-Here’s what to know before you try to sell
+Among those are toys from the “Teenage Mutant Ninja Turtles” franchise, which were “really hot five or six years ago,” Hembrough explains.Jupiter’s moon Europa could be suitable for life, research says

 When it comes to autographed sports memorabilia, while most modern signatures aren’t worth much, select athletes can be special.
 Derek Jeter, Michael Jordan, and Tom Brady are great exceptions to this because they have exclusive deals to sign only for specific companies, leading to fewer of their signatures being available.